influxdata/telegraf/plugins/inputs/modbus/README.md

 will increase the number of registers read due to larger requests.
 This algorithm might be usefull if you only want to specify the fields you are interested in but want to minimize the number of requests sent to the device.
+Requests are processed similar to `rearrange` but user-defined gaps in the field addresses are filled automatically.
+This usually reduces the number of requests, but will increase the number of registers read due to larger requests.
+This algorithm might be usefull if you only want to specify the fields you are interested in but want to minimize the number of requests sent to the device.

 __Please note:__ This optimization might take long in case of many non-consecutive, non-ommitted fields!

 ##### `max_insert`

 With this optimization, user defined omitted fields are ignored, which allows composing shorter configuration files in the case of devices with many available registers.
 Every request is build considering the cost of adding a new register (including the gap between this one and the previous one of the request) compared to the cost of creating a new request.

-__Please note:__ The optimal value for `max_extra_registers` will depend on the network and the queried device.
+__Please note:__ The optimal value for `max_extra_registers` will depend
+on the network and the queried device.
 It is hence recommended to test several values and assess performance in order to find the best value.
 When running telegraf with the `--test` flag, you can check the number of requests and the number of touched registers that your configuration results to.

 #### Field definitions